marcinzh/skutek/README.md

 1. **Handler**
 1. **Handling Effects**

 # 1\.
+Effect Definition

+TBD.

+# 2\.
 Effect

-In Skutek, an *Effect* is an abstract **type**, serving as a unique, type-level name.
-Such type is never instantiated or extended. *Effects* are only useful as type-arguments for other types or methods.
+In Skutek, an *Effect* is an **abstract type** (a trait), serving as a unique, type-level name.
+Such type is supposed to be never instantiated or inherited. *Effects* are only useful as type-arguments for other types or methods.
 Most notably, for types of *Computations* and *Handler* constructors.

 Effects can be:
 * parameterless, e.g. `Maybe`, `Choice`
 * or parametrized, e.g. `State[Int]`, `Error[String]`

-# 2\.
+# 3\.
 Effect Stack

 TBD.